Sixfields: Northamptonshire County Council Division

 Sixfields is also the name of a division of Northamptonshire County Council since the 2013 county council elections when it was held by the Liberal Democrat party.
 The division covers the Northampton town areas of Briar Hill, Camp Hill, part of West Hunsbury, Hunsbury Hill, Swan Valley, Hunsbury Meadows, Upton and St James.
 The division includes the Sixfields Stadium used by Northampton Town Football Club (known as "The Cobblers") as well as the Northampton Saints Rugby Football Club stadium both of which are due to expand in 2013.
 The Northampton Lift Tower is also located there.
 The River Nene flows in the valley between the north and south parts of the division.
 Significant flooding occurred in the St James area in 1998.

 Background

 Part of the area was a landfill site for domestic waste originally.
 It was redeveloped into a leisure area to accommodate the Sixfields Stadium and an athletics running track.
 A domestic and trade waste recycling centre run by Northamptonshire County Council occupies part of the site, but will be relocated soon.
-Also in the area is a Cineworld Cinema with nine screens, McDonald's, KFC, TGI Friday's, Frankie & Benny's, Nuffield Health Fitness & Wellbeing centre, Bella Italia, Pizza Hut, a Tenpin bowling centre, a Sainsbury's supermarket, Marks & Spencer Simply Food Store, Boots Pharmacy, Hungry Horse pub-diner, and a recently opened Starbucks franchise inside the cinema.
-Plans of a Taco Bell are set to take place situated next to KFC.
-A Red Hot Bar and Buffet burnt down in December 2013.
-A new restaurant opened in late 2015.
-On 5 December 2015, The Sixfields Tavern caught fire just before Northampton Town FC kicked off against Northwich Victoria.